(Originally written approximately 2005)

 - I know that Surphing does not believe she has misrepresented me.
 But she has as I have documented above.
 Others have also seen the misrepresentation.

 - If the pastor has read her writings and sides with her, then there should be no problem with her giving me his phone number so that I can contact him.
-I suspect that what would happen is he would rebuke me, hopefully try and correct me, and it will be done.
-I would have done my part and he would have done his and Surphing would feel vindicated.
+I suspect that what would happen is he would rebuke me, hopefully try to correct me, and it will be done.
+I would have done my part, and he would have done his, and Surphing would feel vindicated.
 Nevertheless, she has refused several times to provide that information, the very information she requested of me and I gave.

-There is nothing wrong with me requesting to talk to her pastor regarding this matter since such issues of disputation are supposed to be settled within the church by qualified elders.
+There is nothing wrong with my requesting to talk to her pastor regarding this matter since such issues of disputation are supposed to be settled within the church by qualified elders.
 This is not unreasonable.
-I am still waiting for the name and phone number of the pastor, but have yet to receive it at the time of this post.
-Therefore, she has refusted to comply with scripture in this regard.
+I am still waiting for the name and phone number of the pastor but have yet to receive it at the time of this post.
+Therefore, she has refusted to comply with Scripture in this regard.

 - Again, I'm not asking for personal information.
 I'm asking for the phone number and name of her pastor.
 This is not getting personal.

 - I have not publicly called for any personal information about her, therefore, there is no necessity to remove the request.
 In this paragraph she defines personal information as "church name, pastor, and church phone number."
 What is interesting is that she refuses to give the very thing she asked of me, which I gave: the name in phone number of the pastor of my church.
 If she is against providing personal information as defined by her, why would she request the very same thing of me?
 I see this as a blatant inconsistency built upon further misrepresentation of what the facts really are.